Pros and Cons of Moving to Hungary

 + PRO: Getting around is easy

-Transportation in Hungary is not only very reliable but also affordable – even gasoline for your own vehicle is inexpensive which makes travelling a breeze.
+Transportation in Hungary is not only very reliable but also affordable – even gasoline for one's own vehicle is inexpensive which makes travelling a breeze.

 - CON: The roads can be dangerous